Is Genius Jamtracks a play-along?

 Every song in Genius Jamtracks is created individually so that each one is as close to the feel of the original song as possible.
 For this reason, the ability to edit is not available.
 However, soon, in an upcoming update, you will be able to create and save your own songs with Genius jamtracks.
 Stay tuned!

-Where can I find my saved tracks?
+How do I find my saved songs?

 You can access your saved tracks through the library.
 Songs and exercises with saved versions will have the text “Saved versions” written below them.
 Click on the song and choose between the original and saved versions.